element7-io/ecs-load-test/README.md

-# Welcome to your CDK Python project!

-This is a blank project for Python development with CDK.
+# This project is used for load testing ECS Fargate

 The `cdk.json` file tells the CDK Toolkit how to execute your app.